William Claflin

-William Claflin (March 6, 1818 – January 5, 1905) was an American politician, industrialist and philanthropist from Massachusetts.
-He served as the 27th Governor of the Commonwealth of Massachusetts from 1869 to 1872 and as a member of the United States Congress from 1877 to 1881.
+William Claflin (March 6, 1818 – January 5, 1905) was an American politician, industrialist, and philanthropist from Massachusetts.
+He served as the 27th governor of Massachusetts from 1869 to 1872 and as a member of the United States Congress from 1877 to 1881.
 He also served as chairman of the Republican National Committee from 1868 to 1872, serving as a moderating force between the Radical and moderate wings of the Republican Party.
 His name is given to Claflin University in South Carolina, a historically black college founded with funding from him and his father.

-Claflin was educated at Brown University, and worked in his father's shoe manufacturing business before becoming a partner in it.
+Claflin was educated at Brown University and worked in his father's shoe manufacturing business before becoming a partner in it.
 An opponent of slavery, he helped establish the state's Free Soil Party before dominating the state's Republican Party establishment in the 1860s.
-He supported a number of social reforms, including increased property and voting rights for women, and was the state's first governor to actively support full women's suffrage.
-He supported many charitable causes, and promoted the development of the village Newtonville, where his country estate was located.
+He supported a number of social reforms, including increased property and voting rights for women, and he was the state's first governor to actively support full women's suffrage.
+He supported many charitable causes and promoted the development of the village Newtonville, where his country estate was located.